HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/sr-10/index.md

 # Supply Chain Risk Management
 ## SR-10 - Inspection of Systems or Components

-Inspect the following systems or system components [Selection (one or more): at random; at [Assignment: organization-defined frequency], upon [Assignment: organization-defined indications of need for inspection]] to detect tampering: [Assignment: organization-defined systems or system components].
+Inspect the following systems or system components [ACF Selection of (one or more): at random; at [ACF-defined frequency], upon [ACF-defined indications of need for inspection]] to detect tampering: [ACF-defined systems or system components].

 ## OPS Implementation